LucianoAlbuquerque/Lucianoalbuquerque/README.md

 ### Hi there 👋

-👨‍🎓 I'm a business Student at Universidade Federal Fluminense - UFF
+👨‍🎓 I'm a Student at Computer

 🌎 I speak English and Portuguese;

-📚 I’m currently learning JavaScript, Python and TypeScript;
+📚 I’m currently learning Python, SQL and CloudComputer

-💼 I want to work with full stack developer
+💼 I want to work with DevOps or DBA

 ##